Liyuna123/Gesture_Controlled_Robot/index.md

 <!--<iframe width="560" height="315" src="https://www.youtube.com/embed/_bARJUOrQyM?si=nMIZuDmcr8LgFZNh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>-->

 **Description:**
-For my second milestone, I built the hand controller of the robot and uploaded the code.
+For my second milestone, I built the hand controller of the robot and tested each component individually.
 The hand controller includes and Arduino Nano, HC-05 bluetooth module, and an accelerometer.
 The first step was put the Arduino Nano, accelerometer, and HC-05 in place.
 Then, I attached the battery with male header pins.
 Finally, I attached everything with hard jump wires and male to male jumper wires.
 On the robot controller, only the TX and RX pin on the HC-05 should be connected to the 2 and 3 (RX and TX) pins on the Arduino Nano.
 The SCL pin on the accelerometer should be connected to the A4 pin, and the SDA pin should be connected to A5.
 The next steps were to connect the two bluetooth modules and upload the code.
 While doing this, I made sure that the EN pin is connected to the 3.3V on the Arduino.
 I was able to pair the modules by first plugging the Arduinos to my laptop, then plugging the HC-05 into the Arduino.
 Then, I proceeded to open the Serial Monitor in Arduino IDE and send commands to assign each module as either the slave or master.
 A few commands include AT, which checks that the HC-05 is responsive, AT+ROLE, which assigns the HC-05 a role, AT+CMODE, which allows the master to bind to either any or one specific HC-05, and AT+BIND, which is used to bind the master to the slave.
 Once they were paired, I unplugged the EN pin.
-For the code, I used 4 seperate sets, which were all written in C++.
+For the code, I used 3 seperate sets, which were all written in C++.
 The first one was very simple and a test to see that the Arduino boards were responsive.
 It allowed the light on the board to blink on and off when requested.
 The second code was to pair the HC-05s.
 It was also simple with code that set the RX and TX pins to 2 and 3.
 Because it was simple, I could isolate the issue to the two bluetooth modules instead of my code.
-Finally, the last two codes were to control the controller and robot body.
+Finally, the last code was to test the car and have it drive back and forth.

 **Challenges:**
 The first challenge I faced was when first powering on the controller and body.
 The first batteries I was using were 1.2 V batteries, which I used 4 of.
 This totalled to 4.8 V, which was enough to power my motor driver and Arduino Uno, but not the HC-05.
 I isolated the issue by using a multimeter to measure how much power was given to the HC-05 when the Arduino Uno was plugged in to  my laptop, which powered on the HC-05.
 The multimeter showed around 6.5 volts, which was much more than the 4.8 that I was given.
 I decided to switch the batteries to 1.5 V AA batteries which totalled to 6V.
 While this wasn't as much power as my computer, it was still enough to allow the HC-05 to power on.
 The second challenge I faced was when pairing the two HC-05.
 This was my biggest challenge in the project so far, as it took me a while to figure out.
 The first issue I faced when sending AT commands.
 At first, it was unresponsive because the serial baud rate was less than it needed to be.
 I thought it was because the Arduino Uno prefered 5V, while the bluetooth module prefered 3.3V.
 I was going to use resistors, but I decided against it because I found out it was unnecessary.
 I found out it was the baud rate that was the issue, and, after fixing that, I was able to send the AT commands.
 That was when I faced my second issue, which was the two modules not pairing together.
 The commands were correct, so I decided to redo my wiring to make sure it was correct.
 This fixed the issue.
 The third challenge I faced was while working on pairing the two modules, the previously soldered wires connecting the Arduino Nano to the battery fell apart.
 I had to resolder this later in the project.
-The final challenge was when uploading the code.
+The fourth challenge was when uploading the code.
 The first issue with uploading was with the processor.
 I had set the processor on my laptop when uploading my code was the ATmega328P (Old Bootloader).
 After playing around with the settings, I found out that the processor for the Arduino Nano was suppposed to be set to ATmega328P.
 The second issue I faced while uploading the code was that code is uploaded to the 0 and 1 pins on the Arduino, which is otherwise known as the pins set to be TX and RX.
 Therefore, while uploading the code, I faced an issue.
 To solve it, I used the SoftwareSerial library and set my RX and TX pins to 2 and 3.
+The final challenge was with the motors.
+Only one side was working, and it was inconsistent.
+I discovered that the inconsistency was because the motors had to be operated by the battery and not the laptop because of my connections.
+For the part where only one side was working, I used a multimeter to see that one side had 0V going through it.
+I fixed this by resoldering everything on that side.
 **Next Step:**
-For the next milestone, I will be adding my modifications.
+For the next milestone, I will be adding my sending my code and having the robot and controller work together.

 # First Milestone